h15200/notes/bit-manipulation.md

       - make bit that looks like `1111111etc..0111` = `~(1 << 3)`
       - `AND` it with `n & (~(1 << 3))`

-  - another good tool is the abiity to check if at MOST 1 bit is `1` and rest are 0
+  - another good tool is the ability to check if at MOST 1 bit is `1` and rest are 0
     - take a random binary, `0001000`
-    - substract 1 `0001000 - 1` = `0000111` (all bits to the right flip to 1)
+    - subtract 1 `0001000 - 1` = `0000111` (all bits to the right flip to 1)
     - those two will NEVER coincide if there were only 1 bit to begin with `0001000` & `0000111` = 0
-    - so if num & (num - 1) === 0, then num has only 1 bit. very useful for string algos with palindromes in conjuction with XOR
+    - so if num & (num - 1) === 0, then num has only 1 bit. very useful for string algos with palindromes in conjunction with XOR

 ## bit vector (bit array)

 - when you need to make a hash map or array of booleans say, for some string algo, you usually do something like:
   {a: true, b: false, c: true} (for arrays, [true, false, false]) These will take up at least 1 byte (8 bits) per bucket
-- if the total number of indicies are less or equal to 32, you can use a single variable as a bit vector and use bit manipulation to save space O(N) => O(1))
+- if the total number of indices are less or equal to 32, you can use a single variable as a bit vector and use bit manipulation to save space O(N) => O(1))
 - simply `let bitVector = 0` and use the getter, setter, and clear with bit manipulation

 ## example algos